Ptrskay3/pysprint-cli/README.md

 ![CI](https://github.com/Ptrskay3/pysprint-cli/actions/workflows/ci.yml/badge.svg)

-The command line tool for PySprint to evaluate interferograms immediately on record.
+The command line tool for PySprint to boost productivity.

+### WARNING!

+PySprint-CLI is in very early stages of development, you might find bugs or undefined behaviour.

 ### Usage

 First, set up an `eval.yaml` file where you will work.
-This defines the behaviour of the program.
+PySprint-CLI will optionally generate a default one on demand.
+That file will define the behaviour of the program.
 The full key and value list will be included soon.
 Here is an example:

 ```yml
 load_options: